Joshisaurio/RedOS10/music/README.md

 ## Python

-Rund the [music.py](music.py) file and enter the song name like this without file extension: `song-name`.
-It takes some time.
-It outputs five more lines.
+Use the discord bot to split the mp3 music file.

 ## Scratch

-Go to the Music sprite to the Sounds tab and upload all mp3 files in the music/songs/song-name folder.
+Go to the Music sprite to the Sounds tab and upload all mp3 files from the zip file.

 Show the list music.songs and add all six lines from the python code.